 If you want to discover more be sure to consider our Alternative Free Tour of Amsterdam, that takes you to the western end of the city, or our Red-Light District Guided Tour, to learn about Amsterdam's vices and unique regulations.

 The Netherlands has been a fishing nation for a very long time, and traditional Dutch villages such as Marken, Volendam, Edam or Zaanse Schans, located just 20 km away from Amsterdam, still preserve this heritage.
 If you want to discover the Dutch countryside, with its traditional houses, windmills and protestant churches, our Amsterdam Village's Tour is made just for you!

-Our guides will be waiting for you in Dam Square in front of Madame Tussauds (Wax Museum).
+Our guides will wait in Dam Square in front of Madame Tussauds (Wax Museum).